 As per Florida law, a wrongful death lawsuit generally must be filed within two years of the death of the decedent, or it will likely be dismissed.

 Because a death from an accident may result long after the accident occurred, often, there will be a negligence lawsuit for the accident before the death of the decedent.
 Surviving family may be able to file a wrongful death claim, even if they previously were awarded damages or settled for the prior negligence claim, as wrongful death will involve different damages.

 How a Wrongful Death Attorney Can Help

-If you have been deprived of that support by the wrongdoing of another, it’s time to contact a Stuart wrongful death lawyer who will evaluate your situation and advise of the appropriate steps to take to help restore peace and stability to the family.
+If you have been deprived of that support by the wrongdoing of another due to a fatal accident in Stuart, Florida, or Martin County, it’s time to contact a wrongful death lawyer who will evaluate your situation and advise of the appropriate steps to take to help restore peace and stability to the family.

 The experienced attorneys at Kogan & DiSalvo can handle your wrongful death claim with the attention and sensitivity it deserves.
 From filing the claim to negotiating with insurance to deciding whether a settlement is right for you, we will be there to help at every step until you receive the compensation you deserve.